No secrets here I’ll give you all the details!

 Some Things for the DIY-er to know!

-The paper was white and at the very end airbrushed.
+The paper was white and at the very end airbrushed with a 2 color gradient.

-For the centerpieces I also got some preserved foliage from SaveOnCrafts to fill the vases more.
+For the centerpieces, I also got some preserved foliage from SaveOnCrafts to fill the vases more.
+(Amazing color but keep it out of the sun until the big day)

 Thicker the paper better it will hold the curl, but too thick is hard to cut!

-To save time none of the flowers have leaves, instead I just painted on some green “leaves” to the back of the flowers.
+To save time I didn't make leaves; instead, I just painted on some green “leaves” to the back of the flowers.

 Make sure everything is secure!
 I thought since I would be holding the bouquet that I can just make sure things stay how they should.
-However it did get passed around and turned upside down and what wasn’t secure did end up falling apart.
+However, it did get passed around and turned upside down and what wasn’t secure did end up falling apart --- Seriously the bouquet did not make it to the end of the night.

-I took some of the large flowers, glued them to stems (aka painted skewers) and placed them down the walkway, all for one shot (below) and as much as I love this picture I will admit my time and budget made this nice but not amazing...
-I’m a critic but the stems were to long, foliage was not full enough, and more flowers would have been awesome.
+I took some of the large flowers, glued them to stems (aka painted skewers) and placed them down the walkway.
+I will admit my time and budget made this nice but not amazing...
+I’m a critic but the stems were too long, the foliage was not full enough, and more flowers were needed.
 I'm always looking for how to improve my work, it's just how I’m wired.
-In the end, on my wedding day I could have cared less about what could have been better I was just happy it was finally my wedding day.
+In the end, on my wedding day, I couldn't have cared less about what could have been better I was just happy it was finally my wedding day.